Case Harvester

 Case Harvester is split into three main components: spider, scraper, and parser.
 Each component is a part of a pipeline that finds, downloads, and parses case data from the MJCS.
 The following diagram shows at a high level how each of these components interact:

 The spider component is responsible for discovering new case numbers.
 It does this by submitting search queries to the MJCS and iterating through the results.
 Because the MJCS only returns a maximum of 500 results, the search algorithm splits queries that return 500 results into a set of more narrowed queries which are then submitted.
 Each of these queries is then split again if more than 500 results are returned, and so forth, until the MJCS is exhaustively searched for case numbers.
-Each discovered case number is submitted to a PostgreSQL database, and then added to a queue for scraping:

 The scraper component downloads and stores the case details for every case number discovered by the spider.
-The full HTML for each case (example) is added to an S3 bucket.
+The full HTML for each case is added to an S3 bucket.
 Version information is kept for each case, including a timestamp of when each version was downloaded, so changes to a case can be recorded and referenced.

 The parser component is a Lambda function that parses the fields of information in the HTML case details for each case, and stores that data in the PostgreSQL database.
 Each new item added to the scraper S3 bucket triggers a new parser Lambda invocation, which allows for significant scaling.